ForceManager/forcemanager-cli/README.md

 - `yarn start` or `npm start`

-- Configure Options and set Private and Public Key to API login.
+- Configure Options and login with ForceManager Setup credentials.

 ### Deploy Fragment